rawgraphs/rawgraphs.github.io/content/learning/old-introduction-to-rawgraphs/old-introduction-to-rawgraphs.md

 image: ./Screen-Shot-2017-03-02-at-16.53.30.png
 categories:
   - Learning
-  - Introduction
+  - Rawgraphs 1.0
 tags:
   - Welcome
 path: /learning/introduction-to-rawgraphs/
 ---

-This is the first tutorial we created in order to explain how to use RAWGraphs and its features.
-In the future we will publish more detailed tutorials on how to prepare you data for RAWGraphs, how to work with the different layouts with some hands-on guides and some tricks.
+This video refers to the old version of RAWGraphs 1.0 and its features.